 Let's talk about networking over 50

-A vital part of your job search is not only doing your due diligence, but to fully understand the importance and value networking.
-If you're networking over 50, the traditional networking of going to professional meetings and handing out business cards won't be enough.
-Experience is a good teacher, but older job seekers may not realize all they have learned over the years.
+A vital part of your job search is not only doing your due diligence, but to fully understand the importance and value of networking.
+If you're networking over 50, the traditional method of networking is going to professional meetings and handing out business cards -- but today that's not enough.

-We all hate junk mail (the paper kind that the US Postal Service delivers to our homes), so for this exercise, pretend that are a that piece of junk mail.
-Personally, I view anything unsolicited that I didn't ask for as being unwanted junk mail.
+We all hate junk mail (the paper kind that the US Postal Service delivers to our homes), so for this exercise, pretend that you are a piece of junk mail -- many people do not view anything unsolicited that they didn't seek.

 Some devices may even be listening.
 Why just the other day I was talking to my wife about a particular car, and the next thing I know is that a picture of that car is appearing in the Google AdSense ad boxes -- scary!

 Now if only I got more offers for things I could actually use, or offers for stuff that REALLY was free.
 Now, that I wouldn't consider to be junk mail or spam.
 (Fine, this probably won't happen in my lifetime).

 This is the fact of life that all of us need to keep in mind

 as we are out and about networking.
 The last thing we want to be doing is

 trying to communication with individuals who don't want to hear from us -- we don't want to be considered junk mail, noise or a nuisance.